Honda CL350 1972

-The bike runs well and should need little further attention when it arrives in our Somerset facility.
-The only ‘flaw’ we can see is a minor rust repair where the silencer meets the downpipe but that shouldn’t put anyone off as this is not a major blemish.
+The bike runs well and will need a little further attention to the starter clutch as the starter motor just spins and doesn't engage with the motor, it strarts easily on the kick start.
+Also we can see is a minor rust repair where the silencer meets the downpipe but that shouldn’t put anyone off as this is not a major blemish.

 Overall this is a bike which has been cared for by its previous owner and now just needs a new one.
 If you don’t need a concourse bike but would like a nice well-kept example this could be for you.

 In 1968 Honda introduced the idea of the CL350 street scrambler.
 They were not the only ones with the idea of a bike which had off-road looks but street performance.
 British manufacturers had also had the same idea already and the 1968 BSA Firebird Scrambler has strikingly similar looks to the CL.

 Along came a complete family of CLs, all using proven and existing motors from road bikes but differing in style by using a semi-off-road configuration including greater ground clearance and raised exhaust pipes.
 Twin cylinder machines included the 175, 350 and 450 variants.

 A popular idea was that the CL was a bike you could ride to the beach and then keep on riding (as opposed to the CB equivalent which was always taken to mean City Bike).
 Whatever the reasons behind them, CLs evoked the idea of a bike which was somewhere between a road bike and a dedicated off-roader.